Legends (comics): Collections

 A trade paperback Legends: The Collection (ISBN 1-56389-095-X) was published in 1993 collecting the entire 6-issue limited series.

 DC Comics published Legends 30th Anniversary Edition (ISBN 978-1401263164) in June 2016.
 It includes Legends #1-6.
 The crossover/tie-in issues are not included.
 This edition was made available for purchase in both print and digital formats.

 All 6 issues are included in the Suicide Squad: Trial by Fire DC Finest edition (ISBN 978-1799500759).

 The three Superman issues have been collected in Volume 2 of the Superman: The Man of Steel trade paperback series and Volume 1 of "Superman: The Man of Steel" hardcover collection.

 The Batman issue was collected neither in the Batman: Second Chances trade paperback nor in Volume 1 of the Batman: The Caped Crusader trade paperback series, but has been collected in DC Finest - Batman: Years One and Two.

 The Detective Comics issue has been collected in Volume 2 of the Greatest Batman Stories Ever Told (focusing on Catwoman and the Penguin) and Volume 1 of the Batman: The Dark Knight Detective trade paperback series and in the Batman: Years One and Two Volume of the DC Finest series.

 The Green Lantern Corps issue has been collected in Volume 1 of Green Lantern Corps: Beware Their Power hardcover.

+In 2026, DC announced the release of an omnibus edition of Legends containing all six issues of the crossover, all twenty-two tie-in issues, and issues #58-59 of Fury of Firestorm which acted as an epilogue.

+In other media

+This storyline serves as inspiration for the Batman: The Brave and the Bold episode "Darkseid Descending!".
+The Justice League International in the episode consists of Batman, Martian Manhunter, Aquaman, Blue Beetle, Booster Gold, Guy Gardner, Fire, and Ice.